Facilitators Area

 • Strong communication and interpersonal skills

-• Up-to-date knowledge of mental health, suicide, and self-harm
+• Up-to-date knowledge of mental health, mental health improvement and the prevention of self-harm and suicide.

 Ready to apply?